HardlyDifficult/Crypto/Bitcoin.md

     - There is no official schedule to address this concern.
  - Inability to adapt
    - Bitcoin has no official leaders and no process for adopting new technology or addressing concerns such as scaling.
-   - Historically, Bitcoin has not been able to reach consensus on protocol changes.
+   - Historically, Bitcoin has not been able to reach consensus on protocol changes quickly.
-   - The inability to reach consesus was where Bitcoin Cash was born (and why Bitcoin Gold, Bitcoin Platum, etc are coming).
+   - The inability to reach consesus was where Bitcoin Cash and Gold wer born (and why Segwit2x happened and Bitcoin Platum, etc are coming).
 These forks only create confusion in the marketplace.
  - Illegal in some countries (https://en.wikipedia.org/wiki/Legality_of_bitcoin_by_country_or_territory)
  - High operating costs
    - Today the new coins minted (12.5 BTC) pay miners about $200,000 per block (every 10 mins)
+     - That's almost $30 million per day.
    - Blocks hold about 2k transaction per block: averaging $100 per transaction
+   - The numbers above are without the transaction fees, currently averaging (TODO).
- - Very long-term, it's on course to crash to 0 (around 2140, unless a hard fork is used to address this concern).
+ - Very long-term, it's on course to crash to 0 (early 2100s, unless a fork is used to address this concern).
    - Why: Competition amoung miners is what keeps the network secure.
 Miners are compensated for this work by minting new coins with each block.
 The number of coins minted decreases periodically.
    - [Read more on bitcoin.org's Myths FAQ](https://en.bitcoin.it/wiki/Myths#After_21_million_coins_are_mined.2C_no_one_will_generate_new_blocks)
  - Miner centralization